planemanner/ELECTRA/README.md

         ```

 # Curruent Status
-  - Finetuning dataloader is updated.
+  - DDP-based training is available
-  - Add-on module will be added for downstream task belonging to GLUE benchmark.
 # To do
-  - Update for usage description of fine-tuning script.
+  - Benchmark metric correction
 # Miscellaneous
   - Though the ELECTRA paper's author described that they didn't back-propagate the discriminator loss
     through the generator due to sampling step, actually, we can back-propagate by using gumbel softmax.